valtterivalo/ls-tier-list/specification_file.md

 #### Tier Assignment
 - Sort champions by `adjusted_score` descending within each role.
-- If average votes per champion is below threshold (5), place champions in B and C tiers only.
+- If average votes per champion is below threshold (3), place champions in B and C tiers only.
 - Otherwise, assign to tiers based on percentage distribution:
   - Top 1% → God
-  - Next 4% → S
+  - Next 8% → S (increased from 4%)
   - Next 15% → A
-  - Next 20% → B
+  - Next 18% → B (reduced from 20%)
-  - Next 20% → C
+  - Next 18% → C (reduced from 20%)
   - Next 15% → D
   - Next 4% → F
   - Bottom 1% → Shit